A Bulldog Classic: Chapel Hill tops Kilgore in two overtimes

 Chapel Hill's last loss was a 41-20 defeat to Kilgore on Oct.
 15. The CHHS Bulldogs have won five straight.

+Kilgore's Davin Rider had his fifth 200-plus rushing performance of the season.
+He gained 246 yards and scored on a 31-yard TD on 34 carries.

+Kilgore QB Da'Marion Van Zandt connected on 15 of 27 passing attempts for 189 yards and two TD passes — 27 adn 57 to Jermaine Roney.

-Chapel Hill fell behind 17-0 and 27-21 before taking a 35-27 lead in the final period.
+Chapel Hill fell behind 17-0 and 27-21 before taking a 35-27 lead in the fourth period.
 Then Kilgore rallied for a TD and a two-point conversion to force overtime.

 In the first OT, both teams attempted field goals only to be denied.
 Kilgore's 42-yard field goal attempt appeared to be blocked by CH, while a high snap on the Chapel Hill 35-yard FG attempt did not give Adolfo Tamayo a shot for the win.

-Thus, the second OT started.
+Thus, the second OT was needed.
 CH freshman QB Demetrius Brisbon bolted for 19 yards to the 6.
 On the next play, Willis bulled over into the end zone.
 The try for two was intercepted by Corey Rider, leaving CH ahead 41-35 with Kilgore next up.